132nd-vWing/TRMT-Brief/README.md

-# TRMT-Brief
-Training mission Turkey briefing page
+# Training mission Turkey briefing page (TRMT)

 Here information about the training mission Turkey (TRMT) will be hosted.

 This mission will facilitate:
 - Green Sword
 - Blue Sword
 - Red Sword

 Factions: